-Almost a third of all soil samples and over half the tissue samples analysed show potential zinc deficiency highlighting this key micronutrient.
+Almost a third of all maize soil samples and over half maize tissue samples analysed show potential zinc deficiency highlighting this key micronutrient.

 Zinc is a key micronutrient for maize